Introduction

 Variables

-var names types
+var names types- The

 - The

-short assignment statement- An alternative to a
+:=short assignment statement- An alternative to a

-declaration with an implicit type- e.g.
+vardeclaration with an implicit type- e.g.

-var i int = 42
+var i int = 42can be replaced withi := 42

 - e.g.